Pivot from business outsider to executive insider

 Why Iowa was the best choice:

 As a mid-career professional, Mike needed a program that would fit around his life, not the other way around.
-Iowa’s Des Moines-based Professional MBA Program let him schedule classes on nights and weekends around his work and home schedule.
+Convenient night and weekend classes in Des Moines helped him balance his work and home schedule.
 Just as important, Iowa offered a high-caliber, Big Ten MBA that would be recognized if he relocated to Chicago or elsewhere.

 All this meant “Iowa was the only school I would consider,” Mike says.
 “It was at the top of the heap as a local solution.”